proto-mvp/SimpleWeatherApp/README.md

 - The app is storing locally the last search result, and showing it in case of no network connection

+- ### Known issues
+  - The web request for lat,lon when the app starts, returns some crazy numbers.
+I have checked this more than once. e.g. returning 239 degrees C, or something similar.
+There is nothing wrong with the data manipulation, it is just the web response.

 ## Tech Stack

 - Android Views, and JetPack Compose.
 Assembled in a way that would fit in an existing application